mdminoza/vananaz-exam/README.md

 - Foect - Its simple and not too complex when it comes to validation thats why I use this one.
 - Prop-types - Helps me define types easily and which props are required, I can easily open up a component and check which props are required and what type they should be.

-PropTypes defines type and which props are required.
-This benefits the future you and other developer using your component in two ways:

 # Styling
 - Extended StyleSheets for React Native